SISTER TALK - OVERCOMING TRAUMA AND TRAGEDY & FINDING HAPPINESS AGAIN

 emotional, intelligent, kind,

-You're very lucky because he's one of the most adorable, special little boys.
-Yeah, he's so advanced.
+you're very lucky because he's one of the most adorable special boys.
+Yeah.

 I can do new things.